 Spend your second day in Arizona hiking among Sedona’s red rocks, ending with an afternoon of wine tasting on the Verde Valley wine trail.

-Sunrise at Airport Mesa
+Watch the Sunrise from Airport Mesa

 Wake up early on day two to catch a Sedona sunrise – we promise it’s worth it!
 We recommend heading to Airport Mesa for a quick walk up to a 360-degree viewpoint that makes for an incredible spot to have a cup of coffee while waiting for the sun to rise.

-Cathedral Rock Hike
+Hike to Cathedral Rock

 Now that you’re up, get an early start on one of Sedona’s most popular hikes: Cathedral Rock.
-This 1.3 mile roundtrip hike is short but steep, and although it would be beautiful at any time of the day, it’s best done in the morning when the sun casts stunning shadows of the rock formations onto the valley below.
+This 1.3 mile roundtrip hike is short but steep, and although it would be beautiful at any time of the day, its best done in the morning when the sun casts stunning shadows of the rock formations onto the valley below.

-Soldier’s Pass Cave Hike
+Hike to Soldier’s Pass Cave

 P.S.
 We’ve put together a complete guide to hiking to Soldier’s Pass Cave, with all the details you need to know to plan your hike.